Choosing the Right Texture Sprayer

 ⁃ What mil thickness are you trying to achieve?

 As you can see, these are some very basic material questions.
 The answers are going to begin to steer you to the appropriate solution required to get the job done.
-Keep in mind that this should not only include what materials you apply today, but should also include materials that you may be apply in the future.
+Keep in mind that this should not only include the materials you apply today, but should also include materials that you may be apply in the future.
 This is important to remember when you are considering expanding your business to new applications with different materials.

-2. How Many Gallons Are Being Applied?
+2. How Many Litres Are Being Applied?

 Properly sizing equipment to the job is the key to productivity.
-Knowing how many gallons you will spray throughout the year, factored with desired production rate, will help to get you on the right track.
+Knowing how many litres you will spray throughout the year, factored with desired production rate, will help to get you on the right track.